-1.2.5 Flexible Start Times A sampling routine can be programmed to use a specific start time and date or a start time delay.
+1.2.5 Flexible Start Times

+A sampling routine can be programmed to use a specific start time and date or a start time delay.
 The sampler will accept a specific start time and date up to one month in advance of the current date.
-The start time delay is the period between the time you press the START SAMPLING key and the time the routine actually starts.
-It is adjustable from zero to 9999 minutes.
+The start time delay is the period between the time you press the start sampling key and the time the routine actually starts.
+It is adjustable from 0 (zero) to 9999 minutes.

 Other features are available.
 Program storage allows you to store up to three separate programs, eliminating the need to reprogram the sampler for recurrent sampling routines.
-A program lock is available for protection from unauthorized program alterations.
+A program lock prevents unauthorized program alterations.
 When enabled, a password must be entered before any program settings can be changed, although program settings can be viewed at any time.

-1.2.6 Foreign Languages and Metric Units of Measure The 3700FR provides displays in French, German, and Spanish.
+1.3 Foreign Languages and Metric Units of Measure

+The 3700R Sampler provides displays in French, German, and Spanish.
 Additionally, the software supports entries in metric units of measure.
 Samplers using French and German language displays support metric units for suction line and suction head measurements.
 Metric units include volumes in milliliters, suction head and suction line length in decimeters, and suction line inside diameter (ID) in millimeters.

 Samplers operating with English displays support either English or metric units for suction line and suction head measurements.
 (Sample volume units are always entered in milliliters, regardless of the selected language.)

+1.4 Delivery System

-1.3 Delivery System The 3700FR Sampler uses a peristaltic pump for sample collection.
+The 3700R Sampler uses a peristaltic pump for sample collection.
 The sample liquid is under pumped flow at all times; there are no metering chambers or gravity-fed internal tubing.
 Each sampling cycle includes an air pre-sample purge and a post-sample purge to clear the suction line both before and after sampling.
-These features make the 3700FR Sampler ideal for both "suspended solids" and "toxic materials" sampling.
-Cross contamination between samples is minimized and sites for sediment accumulation in the system are eliminated.
-Materials in contact with the sample fluid are limited to the strainer, suction line, pump tubing and collection bottles.
+These features make the 3700R Sampler ideal for both "suspended solids" and "toxic materials" sampling.
+Cross contamination between samples is minimized, sites for sediment accumulation in the system are eliminated.
+Materials in contact with the sample fluid are limited to the strainer, suction line, pump tubing, and collection bottles.
 The system can be easily and safely cleaned by simply replacing relatively inexpensive lengths of tubing.
-Pump speed is approximately 250 RPM which generates a

 Pump speed is approximately 250 RPM which generates a velocity sufficient to obtain representative samples.
-The pumping rate of 3500 ml/minute is generated when using 3/8 inch ID suction line at 3 ft of head.
-The line transport velocity, using the same suction line and head, is 2.5 ft/sec.
-Volumetric accuracy is not significantly affected by pump speed since the delivered volume is based on an electronic count of the number of pump revolutions.
+The pumping rate of 3500 ml per minute is generated when using $\frac{3}{8}$ inch ID suction line at 3 ft of head.
+The line transport velocity, using the same suction line and head, is 2.5 ft per sec.
+Volumetric accuracy is not significantly affected by pump speed since the delivered volume is based on a patented electronic count of the number of pump revolutions.